Search Health Tests

 Pathogenic bacteria are harmful microbes that can cause acute infections, inflammation, and disrupt the gut microbiome.
 Detecting these bacteria early helps prevent serious illness and supports faster recovery.
 Managing pathogenic infections is essential for maintaining a healthy and resilient digestive system.

 Helicobacter pylori is a common stomach bacterium associated with ulcers, digestive discomfort, and inflammation.
 Testing for H. pylori helps determine if treatment is needed to restore stomach health and prevent complications like gastritis or more serious conditions.
-Managing H. pylori can greatly improve overall digestive wellbeing.
+Virulence factors show how aggressive or damaging H. pylori can be, while resistance genes show which antibiotics may be ineffective.

 Certain viruses can infect the gastrointestinal tract and contribute to inflammation, digestive symptoms, and immune system strain.
 Identifying viral infections supports a clearer understanding of gut health and helps guide appropriate immune support strategies.
 Early detection can help minimise long-term effects on gut function.